 This page contains links to free math worksheets for Exponents problems.
-Click one of the buttons below to view a worksheet and its answer key.
+Click one of the buttons below to see all of the worksheets in each set.
 You can also use the 'Worksheets' menu on the side of this page to find worksheets on other math topics.

 After learning multiplication, exponents are an important part of understanding fundamental numeric nomenclature and order of operations.
 The exponents worksheets in this section provide practice that reinforces the properties of exponents, including the basic procedures for adding exponents, subtracting exponents, dividing exponents and multiplying exponents.
 Exponents are also a critical part of understanding scientific notation, and one of the sets of exponents worksheets in this section focuses exclusively on powers of ten and exponents with base 10 to reinforce these concepts.

 There are a number of simple exponent rules that make solving the problems on these exponents worksheets easier.

 The value of any term with an exponent of zero is always equal to one.